asaltveit/pig-game/README.md

 The game is based off a Phaser Vite TypeScript template.

+## How To Play

+Use right arrow key to move right, left arrow key to move left, and up arrow key to jump.

 ## Requirements

 [Node.js](https://nodejs.org) is required to install dependencies and run scripts via `npm`.

-## Available Commands in pig-game/pig-game
+## Available Commands

 | Command | Description |
 |---------|-------------|